AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/panels.md

 Tables and visualizations within a panel derive data from the [!UICONTROL report suite] selected in the top right of the panel.
 The report suite also determines what components are available in the left rail.
 Within a project, you can use one or [many report suites](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/multiple-report-suites.html) depending on your analysis use cases.

+The list of report suites is sorted on relevancy, which Adobe defines based on how recently and frequently the suite has been used by the current user, and how frequently the suite is used within the organization.

 ![](assets/panel-report-suite.png)

 ## Panel calendar {#calendar}